Hello!

 Choose a number of attractions – 3, 4 or 5, – and decide which participating attractions you want to do.
 Once you activate the card at your first attraction, you have 30 days to visit your remaining attractions.
 Your Go City pass is good for one year and fully refundable.

 You can choose your activities as you go – no need to commit up front.
-Just show your Go Washington DC pass – hard copy or mobile – and you're in.
+Just show your Go Washington DC pass and you're in.

 If you want only two attractions, or more than five, you have the option to build your own pass for 20% off the gate prices.
 This option includes a few activities that aren't on the standard pass.
 It may be the better option if you prefer the less-expensive attractions.